What are habits?

 You’re a role model for your child.
 If you see your child starting a habit, perhaps ask yourself whether it’s one of your own habits.
 For example, nail-biting might be passed on within a family.

 For example, sucking thumbs or fingers is common and often not a problem.
 But your child might be sucking fingers all the time.
-If this is getting in the way of talking or eating, or your child is being teased by peers because of it, it could be time to break the habit.
+If this is getting in the way of talking or eating, or your child is being teased by peers because of it, it could be time to stop the habit.

 - If your child has a pair of habits, like sucking a thumb and pulling hair, focus on stopping one of them.
 You might find that if you can stop the thumb-sucking, the hair-pulling might also stop.

-When to get help for habits
+When to get help for children’s habits

 Habits in children with disability, autism or other additional needs